aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/iwarningcallback/_index.md

 ﻿---
 title: IWarningCallback class
+linktitle: IWarningCallback class
+articleTitle: IWarningCallback class
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Implement this interface if you want to have your own custom method called to  capture loss of fidelity warnings that can occur during document loading or saving."
+description: "aspose.words.IWarningCallback class.
+Implement this interface if you want to have your own custom method called to  capture loss of fidelity warnings that can occur during document loading or saving."
 type: docs
 weight: 520
 url: /python-net/aspose.words/iwarningcallback/